dmuth/another-circuit-breaker/README.md

 #### Development environment

 In order to create scenarios under which CircuitBreaker will be the most useful, I took the liberty of creating a development environment.
 That consists of the following files:

-- Vagrantfile - Used in conjction with Vagrant to create 3 separate virtual machines:
+- `Vagrantfile` - Used in conjction with Vagrant to create 3 separate virtual machines:
    - A "bad_server" which periodically takes a long time to reply to queries
    - A "good_server" which accepts HTTP connections and makes HTTP connections to the bad server, and uses CircuitBreaker
    - A "client", which is used to connect to the good server.
-- bin/bad_server.sh - To be run on the "bad server" VM, it starts up the node.js server app.
+- `bin/bad_server.sh` - To be run on the "bad server" VM, it starts up the node.js server app.
+Run with `-h` for options.
+By default, the server toggles between "good" and "bad" states every 5 seconds.
+During a "bad" state, the server waits 5000 ms before replying to a query.
+This simulates a web service with excessive delays.
-- bin/good_server.sh - To be run on the "good server" VM, it starts up the good server app.
-Run with -h for options, such as which CircuitBreaker decay plugin to test.
+- `bin/good_server.sh` - To be run on the "good server" VM, it starts up the good server app.
+Run with `-h` for options, such as which CircuitBreaker decay plugin to test.
-- bin/client.sh - To be run on the "client" VM, it makes connections to the good server in parallel, to simulate lots of incoming connections from the outside world.
-Run with -h for options, such as the concurrency level and total number of connections to make.
+- `bin/client.sh` - To be run on the "client" VM, it makes connections to the good server in parallel, to simulate lots of incoming connections from the outside world.
+Run with `-h` for options, such as the concurrency level and total number of connections to make.

 ##### Installing Node.js on each VM